The Greater Southern Waterfront

 There are plans to restore a 12.5ha coastal forest in Labrador as part of Singapore's ongoing efforts to conserve its biodiversity for future generations.
 The restoration of the area - the size of about 17 football fields - will include the planting of 5,000 native trees that are suited to the coastal forest environment found along this part of the Greater Southern Waterfront.

-At the same time, there will be a study on enhancing the connectivity between the 22ha Labrador Nature Reserve and its surrounding green spaces.ย And under the NParks'ย Forest Restoration Action Plan till 2030, there will be measures to strengthen the ecological and climate resilience of its habitats.ย These will comprise a 10ha coastal hill forest and a coastal beach forest in the 2.5ha area between the coastal hill forest and the sea.
+At the same time, there will be a study on enhancing the connectivity between the 22-ha Labrador Nature Reserve and its surrounding green spaces.
+In addition, under the NParks' Forest Restoration Action Plan till 2030, there will be measures to strengthen its ecological and climate resilience.
+These will comprise a 10-ha coastal hill forest and beach forest in the 2.5-ha area between the coastal hill forest and the sea.

 A new coastal trail will also be introduced as part of the restoration work, where visitors can learn about coastal habitats and their resident diversity.
 The trail will also provide visitors with views of the sea from vantage points and allow them to learn more about the history of the coastline over the years, the native flora and fauna found at beach forests and rocky shores, how climate change and rising seas levels will affect the environment, and why conserving natural coastal habitats is important to build climate resilience.